tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 ![Default-deny](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-dd-03.png)

 As seen in the picture above, a few 3rd-party domains related to `theguardian.com` had to be un-blocked for the page to display and behave properly.
+Notice that `noop` rule (dark gray) were used to un-block the domains.

+A `noop` rule is different than an `allow` rule: an `allow` rule will cause all block filters from static filtering to be bypassed, while a `noop` rule will just disengage dynamic filtering, while keeping static filtering engaged.

-Note that all rules are permanent as soon as they are set (or unset).
+Keep in mind that all rules are permanent as soon as they are set (or unset).

 You can disengage default-deny for the current site with one click: set the "3rd-party" local setting to `noop` if you prefer to work this way: